fhunleth/raspijpgs/README.md

 Open a browser up on a PC and point it to http://you.pi.ip.address:8000/.

 `raspijpgs` takes many of the same options as `raspistill`.
-You can modify the camera's settings on the fly by using the `--set` option.
+You can modify the camera's settings on the fly by using the `--send` option.
 For example:

     # Flip video
-    ./raspijpgs --set vflip=on
+    raspijpgs --send vflip=on

     # Experiment with image effects
-    ./raspijpgs --set imxfx=sketch
+    raspijpgs --send imxfx=sketch

-    ./raspijpgs --set imxfx=cartoon
+    raspijpgs --send imxfx=cartoon

-    ./raspijpgs --set imxfx=none
+    raspijpgs --send imxfx=none

 While the server is running, you can capture an image to a file at any time.
 Do this while streaming to a web browser to see that it doesn't interrupt the stream.
 On the Raspberry Pi, run:

-    ./raspijpgs --count 1 --output test.jpg
+    raspijpgs --count 1 --output test.jpg

-More than one --set option can be specified at a time.
-When you're done, you can either kill the server or tell it to quit:
+More than one --send option can be specified at a time.
+When you're done, you can either kill the server process or tell it to quit:

-    ./raspijpgs --set quit
+    raspijpgs --send quit

 ## MotionJPEG Framing